-We fully realize and understand that these topics are sources of considerable sensitivity and debate in the world around us and understand that our patients have differing opinions.
-While it is okay for us to have different viewpoints, we ask for your support in adhering to our guidelines for the foreseeable future.
+We understand that these topics are sources of considerable sensitivity and debate.
+However, we ask for your continued support in adhering to our guidelines.

 Many thanks to everyone for being a team player during this difficult time.
-If we all stick together during this last mile of what has certainly been a marathon, no doubt it will soon come to an end.
-Good health and safety to you and your family.
+Good health and safety to you and your family!

 Best in health,

 Dennis E. Minotti, II, DO – Founder and President, North Texas Musculoskeletal Medicine

 You can request a Telehealth appointment by calling our office at 817.416.0970.
 Please leave a message or utilize the Eclinical Works patient portal to send a message.
 Our staff is working remotely during normal business hours to return calls, schedule patients and answer questions.
 All calls will be answered in the same business day that they are received.
 Once you have scheduled a Telehealth appointment, you will receive an email with step by step instructions for your Telehealth appointment.

 - Discuss any musculoskeletal concerns you are having

 - Inform your physician of any worsening symptoms (such as increased pain) and discuss treatment options, including urgent treatment if necessary

 - Review exercises that you can do at home to help relieve your pain and increase function

 - Renew or amend prescriptions we have prescribed